What Is The Difference Between Further And Farther?

 If you are in any doubt, use further, and you will almost always be correct.
 You can use it both figuratively and literally.

-If you want to be definite about referring to absolute and measurable distance, then use farther.
-It is for the real sense of measurable distance.
+When you want to be definite about referring to absolute and measurable distance, then use farther.
+It is for the quantifiable distance.

 If you have your kids in the back of the car asking, “Oh, how much further?”
 You would say, “Not long now.”